Biden: Nuclear ‘Armageddon’ risk highest since ’62 crisis - NewsBreak

 “I don’t think there is any such a thing as the ability to easily use a tactical nuclear weapon and not end up with Armageddon,” Biden said.

-Speaking to Democratic donors, Biden said he was still “trying to figure” out Putin’s “off-ramp” in Ukraine.8 stabbed, 2 dead in attack on Las Vegas Strip
+Speaking to Democratic donors, Biden said he was still “trying to figure” out Putin’s “off-ramp” in Ukraine.

 “Where does he find a way out?”
 Biden asked.
 “Where does he find himself in a position that he does not not only lose face but lose significant power within Russia?”